that retard/bot is explaining the original comic, not the edit

 >muh theft

-ACK yourself, copyright chud.
+ACK yourself, copyright troony.

 Are you moving goalposts?
-How does this have to do with anything?
-Retards have been making shit art for as long as people have been making art, this isn't something new or exclusive to AI.
+How does this have to do with anything? morons have been making shit art for as long as people have been making art, this isn't something new or exclusive to AI.

 >stolen